DSB011/BootcampProject/README.md

 of WWII in 1945 and peaked just before 1960

 # Takeaways
-● Between 1910 and 2014, the number of names increased over time.
+● Between 1910 and 2014, the number of names increased over time.<br>
-● The first sharp incline in baby names occurs in the mid-1940s (from 250,000 to just under 350,000), which correlates to WWII ending in 1945.
+● The first sharp incline in baby names occurs in the mid-1940s (from 250,000 to just under 350,000), which correlates to WWII ending in 1945.<br>
-● These births will mark the beginning of the largest generation in the U.S. (until the millennials), the Baby Boomers.
+● These births will mark the beginning of the largest generation in the U.S. (until the millennials), the Baby Boomers.<br>
 ● The sharp incline continues and peaks in the late-fifties and early sixties (circa 1957
-- 1962), the period yielding the greatest volume of names to date -- these names signify the end of the Baby Boomers.
+- 1962), the period yielding the greatest volume of names to date -- these names signify the end of the Baby Boomers

 # Names per Decade
 * Observation: baby boom confirmed in 1950s then slight bounce back